 Applications must be submitted and complete by December 1, 2019.
 Candidates selected for an interview will be contacted via e-mail.
 Please note that, in accordance with SCARD recommendations, no formal interviews will be conducted before December 1, 2019.

 You must submit your application through the following secure portal.
 Do not submit your application materials directly to us via email.

 The information & documents (please upload PDFs) requested through the portal includes:

 - Personal Statement - Please limit the personal statement to one page: double spaced and 12 point font Times New Roman.

 - Medical School Transcripts or Dean’s Letter

-- 3 letters of recommendation (signed and on official institutional letterhead): One letter must be from the residency program director
+- 3 letters of recommendation (signed and on official letterhead): One letter must be from the residency program director

 - ECFMG Certificate, if applicable